Computer Science

 Python

-Your computer only understands Python code through a compiler or interpreter.
+Your computer only understands Python code through a or .
 Your computer uses bytecode to run the software.
 Our interpreter changes our beautiful Python code into a jumble of machine instructions.
 Ensure you use the same version in development as you do in production.
 That means if your server will run, say, Python 3.10, that's what you use to build the thing.

 Postgres